papa-multi/2swarm-blockassist-on-gpu/README.md

 > *  **RAM** is used minimally
 > *  **CPU** usage is limited to a single core

-How to run two Swarm nodes on a single GPU, and also run a Block Assist node on the same GPU server.
+now to run two Swarm nodes on a single GPU, and also run a Block Assist node on the same GPU server.

 --------------------------------